Go the Distance Together.

 Getting Out to Your Relay Start

 Shuttles will depart from the statue of Athena in front of the Classic Center to take runners to the Exchange Zones for legs 2, 3, and 4 of the Relay.
-Departure times will be publicized by January 1.
+See important details in the Relay Guide.

 Getting Back from Your Relay Finish